 - 200 grams tempeh cut into 1-inch cubes, preferably organic

-- 2 tablespoons (affiliate link)soy sauce low-sodium recommended
+- 2 tablespoons soy sauce low-sodium recommended

 - 2 tablespoons coconut oil for frying